 - Stenting.
 We place mesh tubes in arteries to hold them open and restore blood flow.
 Stents are often used after angioplasty or aneurysm repairs.

-- Transcatheter aortic valve replacement (TAVR) and Transcarotid approach.
+- Transcatheter aortic valve replacement (TAVR).
 We use these advanced procedures to replace a damaged aortic valve without removing it.